 The final step is to create a document or presentation that describes how the proposition meets the needs of a specific set of target customers.

 How do you represent value in a proposition?
 One approach is to construct a model that quantifies the value to a customer of features based on £££s.
-Ideally your model will show how your unique features save or make money for the customer compared to the competition.
+Ideally, your model will show how your unique features save or make money for the customer compared to the competition.
 Of course, it’s often very difficult to develop a believable scenario because of all the assumptions you have to make, so it’s important to test your assumptions with customers to ensure you build a credible model.

 Another approach is to compare and present product features against the next best alternative.
-In most markets products are pretty similar, so this is a way of teasing out key differences.
+In most markets, products are pretty similar, so this is a way of teasing out key differences.
 The trick is to link the feature differences to the 1 or 2 key benefits that you believe are most important to the customer, and support these with as many proof points as possible.
 The Example Proposition Crib Sheet (click here for a copy) is based on a mythical hosted email service.
 This crib sheet is a powerful tool to give to your sales channel.

-Developing propositions is not rocket science, but it takes dedicated time and resource to do well.
+Developing propositions is not rocket science, but it takes dedicated time and resources to do well.
 However, we believe it’s worth the investment.
 Having a well-developed proposition puts you in the driving seat within your business by providing a vision of what needs to be developed, what’s important and what’s not.

 It also clearly articulates why customers should buy from you and not from the competition, significantly reducing the chances of your product failing in the marketplace.